UnderNightInBirth/FLS-Flora/README.md

 <img src="https://github.com/user-attachments/assets/0ce958e8-e2f4-4f7b-a095-f958366e3cf0">

+# Quick Start:

 [![Download Latest Version](https://img.shields.io/github/last-commit/UnderNightInBirth/FLS-Flora/game?style=for-the-badge&logo=steam&logoColor=white&label=Download%20Latest%20Version&color=9370DB)](https://github.com/UnderNightInBirth/FLS-Flora/archive/refs/heads/game.zip)

+Download.
+Copy contents *within* "FLS-Flora-game" to [game files](https://steamcommunity.com/sharedfiles/filedetails/?id=760447682) and overwrite.
+Play!

 <br>**FLS Flora** ("False Flora") is a modpack for Under Night In-Birth II.
-It's a group effort behind the humble [documentation repo](https://github.com/Fatih120/undernightinbirth), adding sweeping changes to the game to show off some cool new characters in a fresh coat of paint - all while showcasing how easy it is for anyone to jump in and start modding UNI2 for themselves.
+It's a group effort that shows off the game in a coat of paint - not including adding to the cast of existing characters, music, and stages!

 ![ezgif-6b8691991d4a38](https://github.com/user-attachments/assets/a473f24f-b52f-440d-9e6b-dc75dc301a7f)

 </div>

-:warning: This repo is in an [W.I.P.
-STATE](manual/ROADMAP.md).
-Characters are in varied progress.
+:warning: Characters are in [varied progress](manual/ROADMAP.md).
 You can still launch the game and enjoy, even on Network, but not everything is polished!

-FLS Flora transforms the UNI2 experience with:
+This modpack includes:
-- Custom (in-progress) characters, both ported and from-scratch
+- Custom characters - ported, by-hand, and hand-drawn!
-- A new look and feel
+- A new look to some of the UI and menus
-- Lots of BGMs to tune in to
+- Lots of added BGMs to tune in to
 - Ported Type Lumina stages with nighttime edits
-- Network play with users of the same mod
+- Network play with users of the same mod (and network-safe for everyone else)
 - The most relaxed support community around

 ## Characters

-- Riesbyfe Strindvari
+- Riesbyfe Strindvari (MBAA)
 - Ingrid (Capcom)
-- Edmond Dantes
+- Edmond Dantes (MBTL)
 - Ako (DFCI)
 - FLS Ryu (a.k.a.
 Evil Ryu)
+- Hammer (some guy)
+- In-Birth Hyde (Edit)
 - [And more to come!](manual/ROADMAP.md)

 ![image](https://github.com/user-attachments/assets/e6cd74ff-6541-4a00-9cc3-82fa474f20d9)